Azure/prometheus-collector/otelcollector/docs/MARINER.md

 The second build uses the distroless image as the base image.
 Only the files we need at runtime are copied over from the first build.
 An example of this is [here](https://medium.com/@alexanto222/hardening-of-docker-images-distroless-images-d6d87b591a59).

 Note that this means that any new files added while developing will need to be copied over to the distroless build stage.
 Everything under `/opt` is currently copied over.
 See below for the steps to take when adding a new package.

+If you are building locally, you will need to set `DOCKER_BUILDKIT=1` because of [this](https://github.com/moby/moby/issues/37965) Docker bug.
+This has been set in our github actions builds.

 ### Using the Shell in the Distroless Container